akoskm/akoskm.github.io/_posts/2020-01-22-mocha-jest-react-testing.md

 From this point, it was all downhill.
 I had the whole day allocated for the upgrade but I did it in a few hours.

-I'll show you how we tweaked our Mocha setup to work with Jest.
-Where we moved our environment setup which functions needed rename or refactoring and how we updated the Babel configuration.
+I'll show you how I tweaked our Mocha setup to work with Jest.
+Where was the environment setup moved which functions needed rename or refactoring and how the Babel configuration was updated.

 # Configuration

 ## Mocha
-There several ways to [configure Mocha]([https://mochajs.org/#configuring-mocha-nodejs]).
+There are several ways to [configure Mocha]([https://mochajs.org/#configuring-mocha-nodejs]).
 The `mocha.opts` file we used is already deprecated, but later I'm going to reference its contents:

 ```
 --reporter spec